 Large crowds of noisy demonstrators interrupted a trade union rally in Khartoum on Saturday (10 March) and marched on the Republican Palace.

-Large crowds of noisy demonstrators interrupted a trade union rally in Khartoum on Saturday (10 March) and marched on the Republican Palace.
+Background: Large crowds of noisy demonstrators interrupted a trade union rally in Khartoum on Saturday (10 March) and marched on the Republican Palace.
 They were demonstrating in support of President Jaafar el Nimeiry's pledge that Black September guerrillas who killed three foreign diplomats last week will stand trial for murder.
 The demonstrators demanded the death penalty for those responsible.

 About 20,000 trade unionist attended the rally, at which the Sudanese Vice President, Maj-Gen. Mohammed el Baghir Ahmed, called on the Fatah Palestinian guerrilla organisation to declare if it was responsible for the Black September raid on the Saudi Arabian embassy and the killings.